bazelbuild/bazel/site/docs/skylark/concepts.md

 ---
 layout: documentation
-title: Skylark Overview
+title: Extension Overview
 ---

-# Skylark Overview
+# Extension Overview

 <!-- [TOC] -->

 ## Loading an extension

-Skylark extensions are files ending in `.bzl`.
+Bazel extensions are files ending in `.bzl`.
 Use the `load` statement to import a symbol from an extension.

 ```python